Filipino American Historical Society

 Documentary Film

-Our two-year effort to produce the documentary film entitled "Remembering Our Manongs (Elders), Sonoma County's Filipino History" culminated last November with three public screenings.
-The hour-long film traces the history and experiences of the first major wave of Filipino immigrants to settle in Sonoma County.
-Recounting their stories through memories of surviving descendents and friends, the film is also reflective of Sonoma County's history during that period.
-Each screening event included the film, along with a 10-minute pictorial montage honoring the manongs (elders) who comprised the group.
-Also featured was a panel discussion covering social, cultural, or educational issues relating to the Filipino-American experience.
+Our two-year effort to produce the documentary film entitled Remembering Our Manongs (Elders), Sonoma County’s Filipino History, culminated in November of 2008 with three public screenings.
+The hour-long film traces the history and experiences of the first major wave of Filipino immigrants to settle in Sonoma County in the 1920s-1950’s.
+Recounting their stories through memories of surviving descendants and friends, the film also reflects the broader history of Sonoma County during that period.
+Each screening event included the film, a 10-minute pictorial montage honoring the original settlers, and a panel discussion about social, cultural, and educational issues relating to the Filipino-American experience.
 About 500 people attended.

 Both the documentary and montage are now available on DVD.
 Order your copy here.